 Here are a few things to consider before making a decision:

 1. Is the sum insured adequate?

 The rapid growth of medical inflation has increased operating costs for the healthcare industry.
 These are inevitably passed on to patients.
 Private hospitals spend up to half their budget on salaries, as revealed in a study by the Association of Healthcare Providers of India.
 This means that a sum insured that would have been adequate five years ago is likely to be insufficient for present-day needs.

 2. What is excluded from coverage?

 Coverage for dependent parents may be excluded entirely by some companies or left to the employees.
 Read the policy document carefully to understand the terms and conditions of pre- and post-hospitalisation coverage, room rent sub-limits, daycare treatment, daily cash allowance, expenses for organ donors etc. This will help you objectively assess whether you are getting sufficient coverage for current and future needs.
-To plug any gaps, you can opt for a separate family floater or an individual health insurance plan.
+To plug any gaps, you can opt for a separate family health insurance or an individual health insurance plan.

 3. Does it provide global cover?

 Global cover refers to medical expenses that are incurred outside India if the diagnosis was made in India.
 You need to consider if they cover only inpatient hospitalisation costs or if OPD treatment is covered too.
 You might also need to look at the countries that come under such a plan and the method of payment - is it cashless or on a reimbursement basis?

 While many corporate insurance plans offer coverage during the recovery/convalescence phase, travel expenses for visiting family members in a different country or state may not be included.
 This is especially important if you have to receive treatment in another country, where you might need someone from your family by your side.

 Diagnostic tests may be subject to sub-limits, in which case an employee may have to foot the bill from their own resources.
 This includes common pathological tests and specialised tests such as MRI, which can prove to be an expensive proposition.